 Pilots must rely on simple flares, chaff rounds, and rapid maneuvers to evade ground fire.
 Since new attack aircraft cost over $60 million each, some experts think that modern radar-guided guns and heat-seeking missiles have made close air support missions too risky.
-Attack aircraft can make a quantum leap in the Suppression of Enemy Air Defenses (SEAD) by developing a Timed Universal Rearward Destroyer (TURD) airburst bomb.
+Attack aircraft can make a leap in the Suppression of Enemy Air Defenses (SEAD) by developing a Timed Universal Rearward Destroyer (TURD) airburst bomb.

 TURDs are not a new idea.
 During the Cold War, pilots of British Buccaneer bombers were trained to drop a 1000 lb parachute-retarded bomb while operating at low-level to discourage a fighter pressing them from the rear.
 This practice was known as "retard defense," or informally as "dropping your knickers."
-During the 1960s, an accepted tactic for American strike pilots flying very low-level strike missions was to drop a 500 lb hi-drag bomb and let the attacker fly into the cloud of frag, rocks, dirt left behind.
+During the 1960s, an accepted tactic for American strike pilots flying very low-level strike missions was to drop a 500 lb hi-drag bomb and let the attacker fly into the cloud of frag, rocks, and dirt left behind.

 Fighter pilots may dislike TURDs because they seem unsportsmanlike and incorporating them in adversary training would prove difficult.
 However, modern simulators could be programmed to evaluate the effect of TURDs on fighter tactics.
 Advanced TURDs may be developed that include chaff, smoke, and flares within the bomb to provide better cover.
 Meanwhile, existing bomb fuzes should be modified with timers to study TURD tactics.